lucilamira/lucilamira/README.md

 - 👋 Hi, I’m Lucila!
 - 👀 I’m interested in learning and grow a career in software development
+- 👩🏼‍💻 Technologies learned: HTML, CSS, Bootstrap
-- 🌱 I’m currently learning HTML & CSS
+- 🌱 I’m currently learning JavaScript
 - 📫 How to reach me: https://www.linkedin.com/in/lucilamira/

 <!---